Frequently Asked Questions

 Can I bring my youth group?

-And for those who are interested in Haywood Street for an entire week, we have partnered with Carolina Cross Connection to create the Homeless Outreach Mission Experience (H.O.M.E.).
+For those who are interested in Haywood Street for an entire week, we have partnered with Carolina Cross Connection to create the Homeless Outreach Mission Experience (H.O.M.E.).
 An immersion program, H.O.M.E. campers spend their week nurturing relationships, serving and being served, encountering the living Christ among our street siblings.

 Parents and youth group leaders, please click for important safety considerations.